-Deposit After you have been accepted, a small deposit is required in order to secure your spot in the class.
-FinancingAround half of our students receive help in financing their Hack Reactor journey.
-We work with lending companies that understand the investment you are making in yourself.
-Tuition Plans Applicants who would otherwise be unable to attend Hack Reactor may split their tuition into installments and finish paying a portion of tuition up to six months after graduation.
-Refund / Guarantee No Scholarship $1.3MM Hack Reactor Scholarship Fund - visit www.hackreactor.com/scholarships
+Deposit After acceptance, a non-refundable $100 deposit is required in order to secure your spot.
+Financing Tuition Plans Applicants who would otherwise be unable to attend Hack Reactor may split their tuition into installments and finish paying a portion of tuition up to six months after graduation.
+Scholarship Yes, we’re proud to offer scholarships for Hack Reactor Software engineering Immersive students.
+Learn more: https://www.hackreactor.com/scholarships

 Hack Reactor Reviews

 319 reviews sorted by: